Reviewed by T Evans

-Part 4 in Tania’s review of the last season of Game of Thrones, read her review of Episode 1 here, Episode 2 here and Episode 3 here.
+Part 4 in T Evans' review of the last season of Game of Thrones, read their review of Episode 1 here, Episode 2 here and Episode 3 here.

 I have a confession to make: I haven’t liked any of the episodes from this season so far.
 Sometimes I wonder if I’m capable of “liking” Game of Thrones anymore, after spending more than four years grappling at its meanings and intricacies and returning to it now, all grown up as a precarious researcher.
 I’m pleased to report that “The Last of the Starks” broke this pattern and confirmed, for me at least, that the show is excellent fantasy and does deserve its place in the fandom Hall of Fame.

 Part of the reason I’m so impressed with this episode is that, logically, I don’t like a lot of what happened but I still shouted incoherently as I fell off the couch, clutched my bosom in heartbreak, and almost shed a tear.
 And these were separate incidents.
 It was an eventful episode that saw Daenerys’s armies leave the North and travel to King’s Landing to begin the siege on the capital, the “last battle” as Daenerys optimistically calls it.
 Along the way, the survivors at Winterfell celebrate their victory; Gendry is made Lord of Storm’s End and proposes to Arya Stark; Jaime and Brienne have sex but he decides that he has to travel to King’s Landing; Rhaegal is killed by a massive phallic crossbow wielded by Euron Greyjoy; and Missandei is captured by Cersei and executed.
 There is also a lot to be said about the way this episode handles Sansa Stark’s relationship to her past traumas and experiences of rape, as many feminists have already pointed out online.